Up to date

 Anchors: Control nodes have a position and size, but they also have anchors.
 Anchors define the origin - the reference point for the edges of the node.

 Arrange the nodes as shown below.
-You can drag the nodes to place them manually, or for more precise placement, use "Anchor Presets" with the following settings:
+You can drag the nodes to place them manually, or for more precise placement, use "Anchor Presets".

 ../../_images/ui_anchor.webp